 Vacant apartments or homes are a major fact of life in Champaign South.
 The current real estate vacancy rate here is 36.8%.
 This is higher than the rate of vacancies in 97.1% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Champaign South neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
+One of the unique characteristics of the Champaign South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 100.0% of the neighborhoods in America.
 Also of note is NeighborhoodScout's research finding that the Champaign South neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Champaign South community truly stands out from the rest in this regard.

 In addition, some neighborhoods have residents that are more educated than others.
 But in this neighborhood there is a dramatic difference.
 NeighborhoodScout's exclusive analysis reveals that 61.6% of the adults here have earned a Masters degree, medical degree, Ph.D. or law degree.
 This is a higher rate of people with a graduate degree than is found in 99.8% of U.S. neighborhoods, where the average American neighborhood has 13.7% of its adults with a graduate degree.
 If you are highly educated, you may have much in common with many of your neighbors here.